MicrosoftDocs/appcenter-docs/docs/transition/api.md

 ## SDK

-API's used by the HockeySDK such as for uploading crash logs or retrieving versions for in-app updates remain functional.
-That way your legacy versions with the HockeySDK integrated will still deliver data to App Center also after the shutdown of HockeyApp.
+APIs used by the HockeySDK remain functional.
+That way legacy versions with the HockeySDK integrated will still deliver data to App Center.
+The APIs also remain functional after the shutdown of HockeyApp.